tektechnologies/Instructor-Prep/201/class-12.md

 ```

 - set a extension manually.
-- after the prodcut is added,
+- after the product is added,

 ```js